danielllesk/SpotiSnake/TECHNICAL_DOCUMENTATION.md

 ---

+## The Spotify API Limitation

+**Journey Note:** After hours and days and months of working on this project, I come to find out that the API permissions for Spotify have changed so that I cannot publish this game using their API publicly.
+I can add 25 users manually through email, so if you desperately want to play the game with full functionality, we can test this method.
+This update is very disheartening, especially after spending so much time and effort into this project.

+**What Happened:**
+Spotify's Developer Dashboard now requires apps to be in "Development Mode" by default, which limits access to only 25 manually added users.
+To make the app publicly available, it needs to go through a review process that requires:
+- A business/organization account
+- Detailed documentation about how the app uses Spotify data
+- Compliance with various guidelines and policies
+- 250,000 active monthly users

+**The Impact:**
+- Users othe than myself cannot connect to the spotify api

+**Current Status:**
+The game is still playable on itch.io, but without the music integration that made it special.
+A new version (SpotiSnake 2.0) is being developed using an alternative API, however playback is still unavailable.

+---

 ## Conclusion

 Thank you for taking the time to play my game, or at least look through these documents!
 This project took a whole summer term to complete, and I spent hours learning brand new technologies to create something unique that I personally enjoy and hope you do too.